Blockchain technology testing

-Blockchain technology became more mainstream a couple of years ago, however, not a lot of testers have the experience of working on a crypto wallet project.
-This morning we had a chat with one of our manual testers in order to get a closer look at the QA process on a crypto currency project.
+Blockchain technology became more mainstream a couple of years ago.
+However, not a lot of testers have the experience of working on a crypto wallet project.
+This morning we had a chat with one of our manual testers in order to get a closer look at the software application testing process on a cryptocurrency project.

 What is a crypto wallet?